Architecture Studios for Kids and Families in Gowanus

 July 27 – July 31

-Campers imagine life on the water, designing houseboats, barges, floating studios, or experimental aquatic structures.
+Children imagine life on the water, designing houseboats, barges, floating studios, or experimental aquatic structures.
 They’ll learn about buoyancy, sustainability, and adaptive reuse.
 By Friday, their models form a visionary floating neighborhood inspired by the Gowanus Canal.

 Week 6: Park Pavilion